 The Client Portal adds a front-end portal for your contacts to access key data linked to your CRM.
-This means from your main website they can log in, and update details, view (and pay) invoices, accept quotes and more!
+This means they can log in, update details, view (and pay) invoices, accept quotes and more, directly on your site!

 This works by storing a link between a CRM contact and a WordPress user.
-You can chose whether you want Jetpack CRM to automatically create your WordPress user accounts for you, or these can be created manually, for specific contacts (from the contact view or edit screens).
+You can choose whether you want Jetpack CRM to automatically create your WordPress users for you, or these can be created manually when editing a specific contact.

 Generating Client Portal Logins

-If there isn’t a user account, then Jetpack CRM will give you the option to generate one.
+If there isn’t a user account, Jetpack CRM will give you the option to generate one.